bw-matthew/python_exercises/README.md

 ## simple plots
 - ? (do not know much about plotting with python)
-- need to look into matplotlib
+- i need to look into matplotlib
-- need to look into plotly
+- i need to look into plotly
-- need to look into dash
+- i need to look into dash
+- exercise : reproduce a plot with shared data and output to pdf

 ## spacy/nltk
+- ??

+## python style?
+- do we need to discuss this?
+- details, details
+- bw may not have style guide?
+-

 # solutions
 participants in the tutorial can add their solutions/musings/code into a self-named sub-folder in the `solutions` folder.

 # notes
-a list of documents and links to other documents explaining features discussed in greater detail.
+a list of documentation and links to helpful sources explaining features discussed in greater detail.